michaelzhao820/F1ARE/README.md

 - Real-time data is fetched from the openF1 API (insert link to API).
 - The Australian Formula 1 track model is sourced from (insert source).

-## License
-This project is licensed under the [insert license type] license.
-See the LICENSE file for more details.

 ## Contact
-For any inquiries or support, feel free to contact [insert contact information].
+For any inquiries or support, feel free to contact Michael Zhao, Jake Qin, or Adwaith Kumar.

 **Happy racing! 🏎️🏁**